neontty/s2geometry-spark/README.md

 ## using in pyspark

-To call the function registrator to use functions in SQL:
+To call the function registrator from pyspark to use functions in SQL:
 `spark._jvm.com.google.common.geometry.spark.S2GeometryFunctionRegistration.registerFunctions(spark._jsparkSession)`